 The Bethel social work program’s mission is to prepare social workers whose practice embodies the following core values:

-- an ethic of discipleship that calls the social worker to be a compassionate presence in solidarity with marginalized people;
+- an ethic of discipleship that creates a compassionate presence in solidarity with marginalized people;

-- an ethic of service that calls the social worker to help people solve problems in their daily lives and achieve social justice;
+- an ethic of service that equips the social worker to help people solve problems in their daily lives;

-- an ethic of scholarship that calls the social worker to strive for continued excellence in social work practice;
+- an ethic of scholarship that strives for continued excellence in social work practice;

-- an ethic of integrity that is a foundation for holistic personal and professional relationships.
+- an ethic of integrity that is a social worker’s foundation for holistic personal and professional relationships;

 The primary objectives of the social work program are: